mabruras/sqapi/resources/docs/CONNECTORS.md

 Each of the interfaces is described below, within their respective headings.

 #### Structure
-The sqAPI Core configuration must have a _relational database_ connector defined, so the process manager are able to store messages received.
+The sqAPI Core configuration can have a database connector defined, that will be default for all plugins, as long as they support the database type.
-Note that the Database Connector type for sqAPI should always be a relational database.

 The Database types are dependent on each plugin and their data structure.
 It is possible to reuse the default connection from the sqAPI configuration,